UCL/SuPReMo/motion-docu/GettingStarted.md

 ### Nifty-Reg

-During the build step SuPReMo links to the libraries of  *nifty-reg* which is available [here](https://github.com/KCL-BMEIS/niftyreg) and the build will be described below
+During the build step SuPReMo links to the libraries of  *nifty-reg* which is available [here](https://github.com/KCL-BMEIS/niftyreg) and the build will be described below.

 ## Building SuPReMo on a Linux system

 The steps below describe how to build SuPReMo (and nifty-reg) on a Linux system.
 We perform an out-of source build for both, nifty-reg and SuPReMo.
-Choose a location where to download and build the software packages.
-We will name this `WORK_DIR` in the instructions below
+Choose a location where to download and build the software packages, we will name this `WORK_DIR` in the instructions below.

 ### Building nifty-reg